pyveci/racker/README.rst

     shell, similar to ``machinectl shell``.
 In general, ``systemd-run`` is preferable for scripting purposes.

-- | Q: Does the program need root privileges?
-  | A: Yes, the program must be invoked with ``root`` or corresponding ``sudo`` privileges.

-- | Q: Where does postroj store its data?
+- | Q: How does it work, really?
-  | A: The managed environment used by postroj is stored at ``/var/lib/postroj``.
-       In this manner, it completely gets out of the way of any other machine images located at ``/var/lib/machines``.
-Thus, images created by postroj images will not be listed by ``machinectl list-images``.
-  | A: The download cache is located at ``/var/cache/postroj/downloads``.
+  | A: Roughly speaking...

-- | Q: Where are the filesystem images stored?
+  - `skopeo`_ and `umoci`_ are used to acquire root filesystem images from Docker image registries.
-  | A: Activated filesystem images are located at ``/var/lib/postroj/images``.
+  - `systemd-nspawn`_ is used to run commands on root filesystems for provisioning them.
+  - Containers are started with ``systemd-nspawn --boot``.
+  - `systemd-run`_ is used to interact with running containers.
+  - `machinectl`_ is used to terminate containers.

+- | Q: How is this project related with Docker?
+  | A: The runtime is completely independent of Docker, it is solely based on
+       ``systemd-nspawn`` containers instead.
+However, root filesystem images can be pulled from Docker image registries in the spirit of `machinectl pull-dkr`_.
+       Other than this, the ``racker`` command and library aim to be drop-in replacements for their corresponding Docker counterparts.

+- | Q: Do I need to have Docker installed on my machine?
+  | A: No, Racker works without Docker.

 - | Q: How are machine names assigned?
   | A: Machine names for spawned containers are automatically assigned.